M66B/FairEmail/docs/FAQ-in-rID.md

 <a name="faq93"></a>
 **(93) Can you allow installation/data storage on external storage media (sdcard)?**

 FairEmail uses services and alarms, provides widgets and listens for the boot completed event to be started on device start, so it is not possible to store the app on external storage media, like an sdcard.
-See also [here](https://developer.android.com/guide/topics/data/install-location).
+Lihat juga [di sini](https://developer.android.com/guide/topics/data/install-location).

-Messages, attachments, etc stored on external storage media, like an sdcard, can be accessed by other apps and is therefore not safe.
-See [here](https://developer.android.com/training/data-storage) for the details.
+Pesan, lampiran, dll. yang disimpan di media penyimpanan eksternal, seperti kartu memori, dapat diakses oleh aplikasi lain oleh karena itu tidak aman.
+Lihat [di sini](https://developer.android.com/training/data-storage) untuk lebih lanjut.

 When needed you can save (raw) messages via the three-dots menu just above the message text and save attachments by tapping on the floppy icon.